Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/motifs_exercises.md

 ## Identifying Feed-Forward Loops and More Complex Motifs

-**Exercise 1:** Modify the Jupyter notebook provided in the [tutorial on loops](tutorial_loops) to count the number of feed-forward loops in the transcription factor network for *E. coli.*
+**Exercise:** Modify the Jupyter notebook provided in the [tutorial on loops](tutorial_loops) to count the number of feed-forward loops in the transcription factor network for *E. coli.*
 {: .notice--info}

 There are eight types of feed-forward loops based on the eight different ways in which we can label the edges in the network with a "+" or a "-" based on upregulation or downregulation.